Are you a user of work equipment

 What you should know

-Nearly all equipment used at work is subject to the Provision and Use of Work Equipment Regulations 1998 (PUWER overview), which place duties on employers, the relevant self-employed and those who control work equipment.
+Nearly all equipment used at work is subject to the Provision and Use of Work Equipment Regulations 1998 (PUWER guidance), which place duties on employers, the relevant self-employed and those who control work equipment.
 If you are self-employed and your work poses no risk to the health and safety of others, then health and safety law may not apply to you.
 HSE has guidance to help you understand if the law applies.
 Work equipment may also be subject to more specific legislation, for example:

 In addition to the general requirements applicable to most work equipment, PUWER covers in particular:

 If you find new work equipment is not safe because of the way it has been designed, constructed, supplied or installed then you should stop using it until this has been remedied.
 You should first make contact with the manufacturer and supplier (or installer, if relating to the installation) to get the issue resolved.
-Where the product is defective due to its design or construction, you can report this to the >relevant market surveillance authority.
+Where the product is defective due to its design or construction, you can report this to the relevant market surveillance authority.
 They may have the statutory powers necessary to take formal action and resolve the matter.

-Updated: 2023-02-23
+Updated: 2023-09-12